spences10/scottspence.com/copy/about.md

 ## Hi, I'm Scott

 <Small>
-  Last updated: <DateUpdated date="2023-09-16" small="true" />
+  Last updated: <DateUpdated date="2024-10-12" small="true" />
 </Small>

-I'm an application team lead overseeing a large Svelte and SvelteKit codebase.
-My role revolves around leading a team of talented developers and ensuring best practices in the development lifecycle.
+I'm an application team lead overseeing a large Svelte and SvelteKit codebase centred around an AI product.
+My role, leading a team of super talented developers and ensuring best practices in the development lifecycle.
 Prior to this, I was a developer advocate, partnering with companies to create content that educates users and streamline their journey.

 I create content written in the blog here and educational videos supporting the written content.